samuelamico/MachineLearning/README.md

 # MachineLearning
-Codes for Topicos Avançados em Informatica ECT
+Codes for Advanced Topics in Informatics